boss-kat/ISAM-Cookbook/README.md

 NOTE: You can decrease deployment time by not installing the fixpack.
 Just comment the following line:
 #isam_fixpack: "SAM/9030_IF2.fixpack"

+### 17. Disable automatic VM creation in the /~/Ansible/ISAM-Cookbook/Playbooks/mmfademo.yml file
+#- include: common/create_vm.yaml

-### 17. Run the playbook with the following command:
+### 18. Run the playbook with the following command:
 cd ~/Ansible
 ansible-playbook -i Playbooks/inventories/mmfademo Playbooks/mmfademo.yml